 Research on eating disorders has shown that there are similarities between many cases of eating disorders and addictive conditions such as alcoholism and drug addiction.
-The human brain has special reward centres and these are normally activated when a person feels well, takes care of the body, behaves sensibly, is praised, is in love, exercises, etc.
+The human brain has special reward centres and these are normally activated when a person feels well, takes care of the body, behaves sensibly, is praised, is in love, exercises, etc. More.

 It is also possible to stimulate these reward centers by artificial means.
 Drugs of all kinds forbidden and permitted, produce chemical stimulation which is an important part of the cause of addiction.
 Stimulation also blocks unpleasant feelings and therefore those with eating disorders, as well as those with other addictive disorders, may use them to block unbearable feelings.

 Normal people get their stimulation of the reward center by doing good things.
 They are stimulated by exercise because it is good for the body to get exercise.
 They are stimulated by eating, because it is good for the body to get nourishment.
 They are stimulated by being in love, because it is good for the survival of the human race that people mate.
 They are stimulated when they have achieved something or when they get appraisal because it is good that people do constructive things.